Contact US +1 (647) 643-5426

 • Home inspection and appraisal fees

-• Mortgage setup costs (e.g., lender fees, CMHC insurance if applicable)
+• Mortgage setup costs (e.g., CMHC insurance, lender fees)

-These charges are usually due right before the deal closes, and they can add up to thousands of dollars on top of your down payment.
+These charges are usually due just before closing and can add up to thousands on top of your down payment.

 Do Sellers Have Closing Costs Too?

-• Real estate agent commissions (usually 4–5% of the sale price)
+• Real estate agent commissions (typically 4–5% of sale price)

 • Legal fees